bitwiseworks/python-os2/Doc/library/logging.handlers.rst

 supports sending logging messages to an email address via SMTP.

-.. class:: SMTPHandler(mailhost, fromaddr, toaddrs, subject, credentials=None, secure=None)
+.. class:: SMTPHandler(mailhost, fromaddr, toaddrs, subject, credentials=None, secure=None, timeout=1.0)

    Returns a new instance of the :class:`SMTPHandler` class.
 The instance is initialized with the from and to addresses and subject line of the email.
 The *toaddrs* should be a list of strings.
 To specify a non-standard SMTP port, use the (host, port) tuple format for the *mailhost* argument.
 If you use a string, the standard SMTP port is used.
 If your SMTP server requires authentication, you can specify a (username, password) tuple for the *credentials* argument.

    To specify the use of a secure protocol (TLS), pass in a tuple to the *secure* argument.
 This will only be used when authentication credentials are